Jane1Q94/celery_learnning/userguide/task/readme.md

 ![retry](./screenshots/retry.png)
 default retry count is 3, see below:
 ![retry count](./screenshots/retry2.png)
+A value of None about `max_retries` will disable the retry limit and the task will retry for ever until it succeeds.

+### backends
+- rpc backends: `rpc://`. it doesn't actually store the states, but rather sends them as messages.
+- database result backed: polling the database for new states is expensive and some databases use a default transcation isolation level that isn't suiteable for polling tables for changes.

+### states
+- pending
+- started: need enabled by config
+- success:
+- failure
+- retry
+- revoked
+- custom states

+### exceptions
+- Ignore: force the worker to ignore the task.
+This means that no state will be recorder for the task.
+This can be used if you want to implement custom revoke-like functionality, or manually store the result of a task.
+- Regect: This won't have any effect unless `Task.acks_late` is enabled. redelivered the rejected messages to another queue.
+- Retry
  ### parametes
  - acks_late: acknowledge the message after the task returns
  - bind